Water management and climate adaptation - New Zealand

 - Input from the Deltacommissie on the Dunedin City Council’s adaptation programme for South Dunedin in 2023;

-- And water study tour to the Netherlands for a delegation from the Ngāi Tahu Iwi (Māori tribe from the South Island) in 2018.
+- And a water study tour to the Netherlands for a delegation from the Ngāi Tahu Iwi (Māori tribe from the South Island) in 2018.

 Flood management and coastal protection